 - Loan Estimate– It is a three-page long document outlining the basic details of the mortgage like estimated monthly payments and closing costs, third-party fees, interest rate, and other data to help you compare loan offers from other lenders.

-To apply for a loan estimate, you will need to apply to a prospective lender that includes your name, your Social Security Number, income, value and address of the property you’re looking to purchase, and the loan amount.
+To apply for a loan estimate, you must apply to a prospective lender that includes your name, your Social Security Number, income, the value and address of the property you’re looking to purchase, and the loan amount.

-Most conventional lenders have a down payment prerequisite amounting to 20 percent of the property value.
-If you fail to fulfill this criterion, your loan will be categorized as “risky,” and you will need to pay for Private Mortgage Insurance (PMI) that will protect the lender in case of payment defaults.
+Most conventional lenders have a down payment prerequisite of 20 percent of the property value.
+If you fail to meet this criterion, the lender will require Private Mortgage Insurance (PMI) on your loan.

 Look Before You Leap

-You can start by familiarizing yourself with the terminologies and the interest rate standards so that you can make well-informed decisions when selecting your lender.
-Only then will you be able to plan out your repayment schedule after you acquire the Loan Estimate.
+You can start by familiarizing yourself with the terminologies and current interest rates to make well-informed decisions when selecting your lender.
+Then you can plan your repayment schedule after you obtain a Loan Estimate.
+Therefore, understanding home mortgage basics allows you to be a much more informed buyer.

 Have Questions?
 Ask The Lott Group

 Your real estate agent is the best source of information about the local community and real estate topics.
-Give The Lott Group a call at 623-313-1158 to learn more about local areas, discuss selling a house, or tour available homes for sale.
+Call The Lott Group at 623-313-1158 to learn more about the local areas.
+Call us to discuss selling a house or a home mortgage or tour available homes for sale.